 In 1916, President Woodrow Wilson issued a proclamation that requested an official observance of Flag Day on June 14.
 His actions were viewed as a recognition of the anniversary of the original creation of the flag in 1777.

-President Calvin Coolidge did something similar in 1927, but Flag Day would have to wait as long as 1949 before Congress approved the holiday and it was signed into law by President Harry Truman.
+President Calvin Coolidge did something similar in 1927, but Flag Day would have to wait until 1949 before Congress would approve the holiday.
+It was signed into law by President Harry Truman.

 Since then, June 14 is the designated official Flag Day for the United States Flag.